Three Australians die, more sick in listeria outbreak tied to melons

 NSW Health said late on Friday that all 15 victims are elderly and are spread nationally from Victoria to Tasmania.

-“We can confirm that 13 of the 15 cases consumed rockmelon before the onset of their illness,” said Dr Vicky Sheppeard, director of communicable diseases for NSW Health, in a media release.“People vulnerable to listeriosis should discard any rockmelon purchased before 1 March.”
+“We can confirm that 13 of the 15 cases consumed rockmelon before the onset of their illness,” said Vicky Sheppeard, director of communicable diseases for NSW Health, in a media release.“People vulnerable to listeriosis should discard any rockmelon purchased before 1 March.”

 Health authorities have assured the public that all contaminated rockmelons have been removed from supermarket shelves.